OutSystems/OutSystems.SetupTools/docs/Install-OSPlatformLicense.md

 ## DESCRIPTION
 This will install the OutSystems platform license.
-If a license file is not specified a 30 days trial license will be installed instead.
+If the license file is not specified, a 30 days trial license will be installed.

 ## EXAMPLES